 Blade Runner 2049 is a Rich and Stunning Sequel

-If I had to choose one director to helm a sequel to (Ridley Scott's) thought-provoking classic (Blade Runner) I couldn't think of a better person than the truly talented and gifted director Denis Villeneuve.
-I think he is one of the most visionary filmmakers that has come along in some time.
-Villeneuve doesn't make candy bar films and if you are looking for a grand final answer to all your questions regarding the Blade Runner mythology, you aren't getting one.
+If I had to choose one director to helm a sequel to (Ridley Scott's) thought-provoking classic (Blade Runner), I couldn't think of a better person than the truly talented and gifted director Denis Villeneuve.
+I think he is one of the most visionary filmmakers to come along in some time.
+Villeneuve doesn't make candy bar films, and if you are looking for a grand final answer to all your questions regarding the Blade Runner mythology, you aren't getting one.
 He doesn't roll that way.
 You'll have to come to some of your own conclusions.
-If you are however, looking for an intriguing, thought-provoking and suspenseful continuation of the Blade Runner story, you will be pleased.
+If you are however, looking for an intriguing, thought-provoking, suspenseful, continuation of the Blade Runner story, you will be pleased.
 This is a stunning looking and sounding film, and I sure hope that the brilliant Roger Deakins finally gets his long-delayed and deserved Oscar for this beautiful movie.

 K takes his Police spinner to a farm out of the city, where a rather large man Sapper Morton (Dave Bautista, who is very good in this small role) looks like he is growing grubs or something.
 K is there to retire this old Nexus 8 and Sapper knows it.
 Before a violent struggle, Sapper tells K, who he knows is also a Replicant, that he would not hurt his own kind and help humans if he had seen the miracle he has.
 K doesn't know what this means.
 What miracle?